 - ISBN 978-1-933771-46-5

 For those unfamiliar with it, Discworld is a fantasy world that rides through space atop four gigantic elephants, who in turn stand atop the shell of a cosmic turtle, Great A'tuin.
-Terry Pratchett has written dozens of novels in this setting, ranging from decent to incredibly brilliant; the series is a major phenomenon in Britain, relatively unknown here on the western shores of the Atlantic.
+Terry Pratchett has written dozens of novels in this setting, ranging from decent to incredibly brilliant; the series is a major phenomenon in Britain, not as well known here on the western shores of the Atlantic.

 The Turtle Moves! is intended to introduce new readers to the series, and give long-time fans additional background and insight.